Reference Entry

 - add vector features only after lexical search is already solid

-That sequence keeps the system understandable while still leaving room for more advanced retrieval later.
+That sequence keeps the system understandable, keeps the first version shippable, and leaves room for more advanced retrieval later.